fbpx Skip to main content

 Advantages of Outpatient Treatment

-Clients in treatment for an alcohol use disorder will transition to some form of outpatient treatment in the near future.
+Clients in treatment for an alcohol use disorder will transition to some form of outpatient treatment shortly.
 Outpatient treatment is the mainstay of all long-term substance use disorder recovery programs.
 Individuals who remain in treatment-related activities for a sufficient amount of time increase the probability that their long-term recovery will succeed, and they will eventually end up involved in some form of outpatient treatment.

 These are the advantages of outpatient treatment: